 About Georgia

-The timber industry thrives in Georgia leading the nation with 22 million acres of commercially available, private timberland.
-Over half of the world's wood pulp, turpentines and resins come from the hard and softwoods in Georgia's forests.
+The timber industry is thriving in Georgia, leading the nation with 22 million acres of commercially available, private timberland.
+Over half of the world's wood pulp, turpentines, and resins come from the hard and softwoods in Georgia's forests.
+Emphasizing sustainable forest management practices, employing reforestation, selective harvesting, and prescribed burning to ensure long-term forest health and productivity.

 State Profile